skellat/mkdocs-cms/docs/services.md

 * Limited music recording for release
 * Single-camera video recording of events
 * Radio airtime brokerage
+* Assistance in the creation of creative works for institutional use

 ### Religious Works

 * Preparation of worship materials for print and overhead display
 * Audiovisual systems analysis
 * Streaming planning assistance
 * Streaming metrics versus in-person attendance review assistance